 This Kinderloop feature is a wonderful addition to work collaboratively with each child’s family in order to set some realistic goals to work toward during the year.

 Kinderloop’s reporting area can help you achieve this…

 - Simply create a new report in your reporting area > name it Goal Setting > select the heading for goals you would like > opt for families to edit the information (so they can be part of the process from their own Kinderloop) > save > then complete your goals!

-Use your Kinderloop to share your weekly menu with families saving time.
-Using this feature also supports Regulation 80 of the National Law and Regulations, which states that services who provide food and beverages must:
+Use your Kinderloop to share your weekly menu with families, saving time!
+Using this feature also supports Regulation 80 of the National Law and Regulations, which states that services that provide food and beverages must:

 ~ Have the weekly menu displayed and accessible to parents and carers of children being educated and cared for by the service (regulation 80)

 ~ Ensure that the weekly menu accurately describes the food and beverages to be provided by the service each day (regulation 80)